-- At closer parts of the unnamed AWs to the south and south-west the process contribution to the annual nitrogen deposition rate would potentially exceed Natural Resources Wales lower threshold (100% for an AW) of the precautionary Critical Level of 1.0 μg-NH3/m3 under both the existing and proposed scenarios.
-However, the area of exceedance would be smaller under the proposed scenario and in general annual mean ammonia concentration would be lower. - At all other sites considered, the preliminary modelling predicts that the process contribution to the annual ammonia concentration and the nitrogen deposition rate would be below Natural Resources Wales lower threshold percentage of Critical Level for the site (1% for a SAC/SSSI and 100% for non-statutory sites), or there is no Critical Level or Critical Load applicable.
+- Under the proposed scenario, the process contribution to annual mean ammonia concentrations at the closest parts of Radnor Forest SSSI would potentially exceed Natural Resources Wales lower threshold (1% for a SSSI) of the precautionary Critical Level of 1.0 μg-NH3/m3 by a small margin.
+However, the magnitude of the exceedance is significantly reduced compared to the existing scenario. - At all other sites considered, the process contribution to the annual ammonia concentration and the nitrogen deposition rate would be below Natural Resources Wales lower threshold percentage of the Critical Level for the site (1% for a SSSI and 100% for non-statutory sites).